chrishoward-au/Architect/readme.txt

 2. Slider example

 == Changelog ==

+= 1.5.1 =
+* FIXED: CSS not loading when using a Blueprint to override WP Gallery.
+* FIXED: Slideshow jQuery loading wrong sometimes

 = 1.5.0 : 3 Oct 2015=
 * ADDED: Support for filtering and sorting in masonry layouts!!
 (Thanks, Jamie!)